dfinity/internet-identity-playwright/README.md

 ### Running Captcha Tests Locally

 The default test suite validates the use of Internet Identity without captcha requirements.
-To test a flow with captcha, run the following command instead of `juno dev start` in the `demo` directory:
+To test a flow with captcha, run the following command in the `demo` directory:

 ```bash
 docker compose -f docker-compose.captcha.yml up